diegodurante/diegodurante/README.md

 ### Hi there, I'm Diego 👋

-I founded Leevia in 2013 holding the role of <b>Chief Technology Officer</b> and in 2021 it was acquired by Advice Group Spa.
+I founded Leevia in 2013 holding the role of <b>Chief Technology Officer</b> and in 2021 it was acquired by Advice Group Spa (exit).
 Leevia is a <b>MarTech</b> company, a <b>Software as a Service (SaaS)</b> that allows big brands and media agencies to engage their communities with online contests.
 It is a B2B2C product.

 I'm a passionate professional about <b>product lifecycle management</b> with frontline experience in <b>SaaS products and B2B2C industry</b>.
 I'm excited about <b>building new digital products</b> where cutting edge technologies and new business models are involved.
 I have experience in the <b>full lifecycle of complex products</b> and the restrictive requirements of time and resources of a <b>new product launch</b>.